T’Pau, a canon character, is a part of the Star Trek: Enterprise Vulcan arc.

 The scene is a sumptuous bedroom.

 The Empress isn’t doing so well.
-She is surrounded by her family, and doesn’t always remember who’s who.
+Her family surrounds her.
+However, as would befit someone of her age, she doesn’t always remember who’s who.
 She grouses about Ubvelwev, the Calafan boyfriend for her son, Takeo.
 She claims that Takara‘s husband, Charles Tucker IV, is polluting the Sato genome with inferior blood.
 Arashi is ordered to run the treasury.
 And she verbally abuses Izo as well.

 As she lays dying, Jun and Kira agree, again, to co-rule after her death.
 She’s trying to say something meaningful, in Latin (the Empress is, of course, a former linguist).
 But the reality, in the end, is far different.